amoteur/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 Template engine processes BEMHTML templates in two stages:

 * compilation;
-* execution.
+* applying.

 <a name="runpre"></a>
 ### Templates compilation

-Templates are compiled differently depending on execution environment settings and template syntax.
+Templates are compiled differently depending on runtime environment settings and template syntax.

 <a name="runclassic"></a>
 #### Simplified syntax

-No matter what an execution environment setting are, the following step are performed:
+No matter what an runtime environment setting are, the following step are performed:

 * all the BEMHTML templates present in a build are stored in a bundle file;
 * templates in a bundle file are converted to XJST syntax.